 I am not writing with an inquiry or a suggestion.
 I am writing to inform you that as a conservative Christian I will no longer be purchasing any of your company's products.

 I read today that due to public outcry and protests by homosexual communities Barilla has decided to reconsider it's former stance on abstaining from homosexual family advertisements.
 I'm writing to tell you that I am GROSSLY offended.
 As a person who holds conservative Christian values, media endorsements promoting or justifying the homosexual lifestyle is one of the most offensive actions that can be hurled toward me and my family.
+While you are unapologetically worried about losing customers from the homosexual demographic, you are alienating a much larger purchasing demographic, the Conservative Christian.

 I will never purchase your products again and am encouraging other conservative Christians to also boycott your products.